By BCS Staff

 French fries, mashed, baked, steamed, hashbrowns, homefries…the Idaho potato is a well known food staple and one found in many dishes an entrees prepared by culinary professionals around the country.
-The restaurant and food service industry brings in over $2 billion in revenue to the state, and the demand for highly trained and educated culinary professionals is on the rise.
-There are an additional 8,600 additional jobs expected in the restaurant and food service industry by 2026.
+The restaurant and food service industry brings in nearly $3 billion in revenue to the state, and the demand for highly trained and educated culinary professionals is on the rise.
+There are an additional 8,600 additional jobs expected in the restaurant and food service industry by 2029.
 Earning a culinary degree or certificate is a great way to jump into this exciting career and move up the ladder.

 #5.
 Idaho State University-Pocatello, Idaho